 It sets out clear standards that research staff can expect from the institution that employs them, as well as their responsibilities as researchers.

 Vitae leads on the management and implementation of the Concordat.
 The Concordat Strategy Group oversees strategy and implementation.

 “Despite being a voluntary instrument, the Concordat is having a significant impact across the higher education sector.
 The intention to implement the principles of the Concordat is now widespread in institutions, and the corresponding infrastructure is increasingly in place.”

-Three-year review of implementation of the Concordat, 2012
+Three year review of the Implementation on the Concordat, 2012

 Implementing the Concordat will sustain research excellence and bring benefits to the health, economy and well-being of the UK:

 - Increase attractiveness of the UK for talented researchers

 - Attract and retain researchers from the widest pool of talent